The death of the for loop?

 If you’re writing Go, you can probably throw everything I’ve said in this post out the window.
 The way Go handles loops is essentially the antithesis to what I’ve presented so far.

-Not only is a for loop the only way to iterate through a collection of data, the for keyword even replaced the while keyword.
+keyword.
 This is in service of Go’s language design philosophy, which is (in brief) to standardize around one way to do things as much as possible (a philosophy I’d love to rant on in a future post).

-Go does have a func type, meaning one could implement their own map function like so:
+type, meaning one could implement their own map

 func Map(arr []int, transform func(int) int) []int {